Painful Heel Lump or Bump on the Back of the Foot [Best Treatment!]

 Insertional Achilles tendinitis:

-- If you have found your way to this page, this is likely the type of pain that you are thinking about.
+- If you have found your way to this page, this is likely the type of pain you are thinking about.

 - These are known as a Haglund’s bump, heel spur bursitis, Achilles fat pad inflammation, insertional Achilles tendon spur, and it does go by many other different names.